dsw7/GPTifier/README.md

 Export:
 > Write reply to file? [y/n]:
 ```
-#### Exporting a result
-In the above example, the user is prompted to export the completion a file.
-Entering <kbd>y</kbd> will print:
+You will be asked if you want to save the response to a file.
+If you choose <kbd>y</kbd>, the output will be
+saved:
 ```console
 ...
 > Writing reply to file /home/<your-username>/.gptifier/completions.gpt
 ------------------------------------------------------------------------------------------
 ```
-Subsequent requests will append to this file.
-In some cases, prompting interactively may be undesirable, such
+Any new responses will append to this file.
+To bypass the save-file prompt during operations like automated
-as when running automated unit tests.
-To disable the <kbd>y/n</kbd> prompt, run `gpt run` with the `-u` or
-`--no-interactive-export` flags.
+tests, use the `-u` or `--no-interactive-export` flags.

 #### Specifying a model
-A chat completion can be run against an available model by specifying the model name using the `-m` or
-`--model` option.
-For example, to create a chat completion via command line using the GPT-4 model, run:
+To specify a model for chat completion, use the `-m` or `--model` option.
+For example, to use GPT-4:
 ```console
 gpt run --model gpt-4 --prompt "What is 3 + 5?"
 ```

 > [!TIP]
-> A full list of models can be found by running the [models command](#the-models-command)

-> [!NOTE]
-> See [Input selection](#input-selection) for more information regarding how to pass
-> a prompt into this command
+> To see all available models, use the [models command](#the-models-command).

+#### Handling long, multiline prompts
+For multiline prompts, create a file named `Inputfile` in your working directory.
+GPTifier will automatically
+read from it.
+Alternatively, use the `-r` or `--read-from-file` option to specify a custom file.

+#### Storing prompt/completion pairs
+Use the `-s` or `--store-completion` flag to temporarily store prompt/completion pairs on OpenAI servers.
+Retrieve them later with the [chats command](#the-chats-command).

 ### The `short` command
 The `short` command is almost identical to the [the `run` command](#the-run-command), but this command returns